TheBigChicken85/Cherry_Speech-To-Text-To-Speech/README.md

 NOTE: Everything uses the default instalation directory of itsself (voicebox 0.5.0)

-To install, just go to releases and download the .exe
+To install, just go to releases, click the link and download the .exe